-NIFA has approved the issuance of the Notes, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
+NIFA approved the issuance of the Notes on July 16, 2020, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
 It is not within NIFA's powers to restrict the County's obligation to pay debt service on the Notes or other County debt.